 1. With an absentee bid form, either handed over during the viewing days or sent by email at email@example.com.
 Absentee bids are declared admissible at least 48 hours before the auction starts.

 2. Over the phone.
-Reserving a phone line is possible by handing over a document 'telephone bid’ during the viewing days.
-A telephone bidder agrees with the low estimate for an item, and his phone bid will start with this amount.
+Reserving a phone line is possible by handing over a document 'telephone bid’ during the viewing days or by sending an e-mail.
 The auction house cannot be held responsible for any bad telephone connections or inaccessibility of the buyer.
-In the event that there are identical bids for a lot, the room bid always takes priority over the telephone bid.

 In the event of a dispute during the auction, of whatever nature, only the acting bailiff is authorized to handle the disputes and make a decision, and this without possible recourse from the possible buyers.

-The instrumental bailiff is obliged to pay the author of the artwork of graphic or visual art an Artist Resale Royalty.
-This royalty is calculated on the hammer price, provided it is at least 2,000 euros.
-The amount of the resale right is calculated in installments:
+The auction house is obliged to pay the author of the artwork of graphic or visual art an Artist Resale Royalty.
+This royalty is calculated on the hammer price if the hammer price is at least 2,000 euros.
+The amount of the resale right is calculated in instalments:

 4% of the part of the sale price up to and including 50,000 euros;